dtcenter/MET/met/docs/Users_Guide/mode-td.rst

   obs = fcst;
   total_interest_thresh = 0.7;

-The configuration options listed above are common to many MODE and are described in Section :ref:`MODE-configuration-file`.
+The configuration options listed above are common to many MODE and are described in :numref:`MODE-configuration-file`.

 The **conv_time_window** entry is a dictionary defining how much smoothing in time should be done.
 The **beg** and **end** entries are integers defining how many time steps should be used before and after the current time.
 The default setting of **beg = -1; end = 1;** uses one time step before and after.
 Setting them both to 0 effectively disables smoothing in time.